TimAstier/chinese-me-client/README.md

 ## Printing new PDF
 - update the PDF version constant
+- Use Chrome Canary (otherwise italic become bold)
-- for every episode (in production, with no user setting) go in Chrome and do cmd+P
+- for every episode (in production, with no user setting) go in Chrome and do cmd + P
 - save as PDF (advanced settings, scale should be 70%)